tfausak/tfausak.github.io/_posts/2015-04-09-write-more-understandable-haskell-with-flow.md

 Flow provides functions for application and composition.
 I did this for two reasons:
 One, every operator should have a name.
-And two, regular functions are more convenient to use with higher-order functions.
+And two, regular functions are clearer when used with higher-order functions.
 Compare `map (apply 2)` to `map ($ 2)` for example.

 Given all that,
 how can Flow be used to write more understandable Haskell?
-Let's look at [problem 8][6] from Project Euler for an example.
+Let's look at [problem 8][6] from Project Euler as an example.

 > Find the thirteen adjacent digits in the 1000-digit number that have the greatest product.
 What is the value of this product?

 I wrote [a solution][7] years ago when I was learning Haskell.
-I also recently re-wrote that solution in a more idiomatic, pointfree style.
+Recently I re-wrote that solution in a more idiomatic, pointfree way.
-I'll present both solutions here and convert them to the Flow style.
+I'll present both solutions here and convert them to using Flow.

 The first part of the solution is the `takes` function.
 It slides a window of the given size over a list.